 A large and pet friendly self-contained wing of a delightful Tudor manor house with a tennis court and games room on the Kent-Sussex border.
 It sleeps 17 in 7 bedrooms in 6 acres of gardens in Chiddingston near Hever.

-Annie's Cottage is a Grade 2 listed 1-bedroom coastal cottage for couples in Ramsgate which can sleep between 2 and 3 guests in the bedroom plus a bed settee for even more.
-Charming and characterful it has exposed brick and flint walls, and original beams.
-It has 4 Star Quality in Tourism rating.
+Annie's Cottage is a Grade 2 listed 1-bedroom Kent coastal cottage in the countryside for couples near Ramsgate and Broadstairs which can sleep 2 - 5 guests.
+Charming and characterful it has exposed brick and flint walls and original beams.
+It has 4-Star Quality in Tourism rating.

 - Bedrooms 1